 After election day, all candidates and parties must file an expense return to tell us what they spent on advertising published during the regulated period.
 Third party promoters only need to file a return if they spent more than $100,000 on election advertising published during the regulated period.

-The deadline for expense returns is 17 February 2021 for candidates and third party promoters and 17 March 2021 for registered parties.
-We’ll make all expense returns public on elections.nz.
+The deadline for expense returns was 17 February 2021 for candidates and third party promoters, and 17 March 2021 for registered parties.

 Tell us if someone’s breaking the rules

 Contact us if you believe someone is breaking the election advertising rules for promoter statements, authorisation of advertising or electoral finances.

 Different rules applied once voting started

 Different rules applied once voting started, and on election day (17 October 2020).